Best practices for engine contributors¶

 Godot has a large amount of users who have the ability to contribute, given the project itself is aimed mainly at users with the ability to do programming.
 Despite this, not all of them have the same level of experience working in large projects or in software engineering, which can lead to common misunderstandings and bad practices during the process of contributing code to the project.

-The scope of this document is to be a list of best practices for contributors to follow, as well as to creating a language they can use to refer to common situations that arise in the process of submitting their contributions.
+The scope of this document is to be a list of best practices for contributors to follow, as well as to create a language they can use to refer to common situations that arise in the process of submitting their contributions.

 While some may find it useful to extend this to general software development, our intention is to just restrict to situations that are most common in our project.